mzagainova/pb-dashboard/README.md

 Our first iteration of the dashboard was scrappy.
 We used a mix of Google Forms, Google Sheets, and Tableau Public, to ship this first prototype here-> https://public.tableau.com/profile/kamran2555#!/vizhome/shared/937995TNC

-This repo is a living version olution of the dashboard, as it evolves into an independent application of its own.
+This repo is a living version  of the dashboard, as it evolves into an independent application of its own.